cassandre-tech/cassandre-trading-bot/docs/docs/learn/technical-analysis.md

+---
+lang: en-US
+title: Technical analysis with ta4j
+description: Learn how to use technical analysis in Cassandre with the ta4j library
+---
 # Technical analysis

 ## Overview

 ::: tip
-We learned the basics of technical analysis thanks to [Technical Analysis For Dummies](https://amzn.to/38TWaQm).
+We learned the basics of technical analysis thanks to the book [technical Analysis For Dummies](https://amzn.to/38TWaQm).
 :::

 ### Introduction